A Complete Guide to Sample Size Re-estimation

 At trial completion, and are computed from Stage 1 and Stage 2 data.
 The combination statistic is compared to .

-VI.
+VII.
 Planning Workflow

 SSR must be written into the protocol and SAP before the trial begins.
 Here is the typical sequence of decisions during protocol development: